Hindu funerals in Australia: rites, customs and what to expect

 The eldest son (or karta) performs the ritual acts: placing the fire pot on the coffin, offering rice and sesame seeds, and reciting prayers with the priest.
 The coffin then enters the cremation chamber.

 The cremation itself takes place behind closed doors at Australian crematoria.
 Some crematoria allow a small group of family members to remain in an observation area during the initial stages of the cremation.
-Families should ask the crematorium about this option when making arrangements.
+Availability of this option varies by crematorium, and families often ask about it when making arrangements.

 Ash collection and immersion

-After cremation, the ashes (asthi) are collected by the family.
+After cremation, the ashes and bone remains (asthi) are collected by the family.
+The immersion rite is called asthi visarjan.
 In India, ashes are immersed in the Ganges or another sacred river.
 In Australia, families have adapted this practice to local waterways.

 Some families choose to send a portion of the ashes to India for immersion in the Ganges.
 This involves packaging the ashes according to airline regulations and either travelling with them or sending them with a family member.
 The logistics are manageable, though the timing adds days or weeks to the completion of the rites.